Swing Trading Systems

 In the interests of scientific method, I’d like to continue the multi-algorithm study by discussing the worst results, those for X (United States Steel Corp. ), NUGT(Direxion Daily Gold Miners Bull 3X ETF) and DUST(Direxion Daily Gold Miners Bear 3X ETF).
 There was plenty of potential for disaster in these stocks, very large swings indeed. […]

 Today, I’ll just throw out some more results from the multi-algorithmic testing I’ve been doing with SignalSolver.
 This time for Facebook (symbol FB).
 This is a stock which moved a lot in the time-frames used in the study.
 Could SignalSolver correctly predict and capitalize on these price movements?
-Let’s see… Optimizations for June 2015 through […]
+Let’s see… As described in the methodology […]

 Today I will be looking at some very interesting results of multi-algorithm testing on the stock AMZN (Amazon).
 The idea here is to use SignalSolver to find multiple trading systems which performed well in the past, then run those systems simultaneously on out-of-sample forward data to see what would have happened had you followed them […]